 Method implementation The proposed method and visualization and utility functions for motif analysis were implemented in a R package cMotif.
-The code is publicly available at the Hero Group Reproducible Research archive under cMotif.
+The code is publicly available at the Hero Group Reproducible Research archive under cMotif and the official R repository (soon).
+Several primary functions in the library libmotif are listed in